Quainton Road railway station: Aylesbury and Buckingham Railway

-On 6 August 1860, the Aylesbury and Buckingham Railway (A&B), with the 3rd Duke (then still Marquess of Chandos) as chairman and Sir Harry Verney as deputy chairman, was incorporated by Act of Parliament with the object of connecting the Buckinghamshire Railway (by now operated by the LNWR) to Aylesbury.
+On 6 August 1860, the Aylesbury and Buckingham Railway (A&B), with the third Duke (then still Marquess of Chandos) as chairman and Sir Harry Verney as deputy chairman, was incorporated by Act of Parliament with the object of connecting the Buckinghamshire Railway (by now operated by the LNWR) to Aylesbury.
 The 2nd Duke used his influence to ensure the new route would run via Quainton, near his remaining estates around Wotton, instead of the intended more direct route via Pitchcott.
 Beset by financial difficulties, the line took over eight years to build, eventually opening on 23 September 1868.
 The new line was connected to the Wycombe Railway's Aylesbury station, and joined the existing Buckinghamshire Railway lines at the point where the Oxford–Bletchley line and the line to Buckingham already met.
 Verney Junction railway station was built at the point where the lines joined, named after Sir Harry who owned the land on which it was built, since there was no nearby town.
-Aylesbury now had railways to the east, north and southwest, but no line southeast towards London and the Channel ports.
+Aylesbury now had railways to the east, north and south-west, but no line south-east towards London and the Channel ports.

 Quainton Road station was built on a curve in the line at the nearest point to the Duke's estates at Wotton.
-Six miles (10 km) northwest of Aylesbury, it was southwest of the small village of Quainton and immediately northwest of the road connecting Quainton to Akeman Street.
-The railway towards Aylesbury crossed the road via a level crossing immediately southeast of the station.
+6 mi north-west of Aylesbury, it was south-west of the small village of Quainton and immediately north-west of the road connecting Quainton to Akeman Street.
+The railway towards Aylesbury crossed the road via a level crossing immediately south-east of the station.
 The Aylesbury and Buckingham Railway had spent most of their limited budget on the construction of the line itself.
 Details of the design of the original Quainton Road station are lost, but it is likely that the station had a single timber-covered earth platform and minimal buildings; it was described in 1890 as being extremely primitive.